aloksha/code-parser-docs/introduction/index.md

 When working with IDs, driver licenses, or sometimes even general barcodes, you may encounter results (usually as a plain string) that are "unreadable" but contain all the useful information you need.
 Dynamsoft Code Parser (DCP) is an SDK designed for parsing these types of results into human-readable information.

-For the initial release, DCP is only available for web applications as "DCP JavaScript Edition".
+At present, DCP is only available for web applications as "DCP JavaScript Edition".
 Based on JavaScript and WebAssembly, DCP JavaScript Edition can run in all major modern browsers on all major platforms.

 ## Usage Scenarios